Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: LDPC codes for non-binary variables and storage requirements

 \section{LDPC codes for non-binary variables and storage requirements}

-In this section we connect practical schemes of EC with (nonbinary) LDPC codes with the previous theoretical bound of Eq.~\eqref{tight_bound}.
-This will further allow us to connect the secret key performance with predictions for the storage requirements of the devices that handle the EC procedure and especially the encoding phase.
-The encoder obtains a string $k^{hn}$ and computes the syndrome $\mathbf{H}k^{hn}=s^r$ where $\mathbf{H}$ is a $r \times Dn$ parity-check matrix.
-In general, every element of the matrix belongs to the Galois field $k=\mathcal{GF}=0,1,\dots,2^d-1$.
-More specifically, the matrix is a representation of a Tanner graph with $hn$ message nodes and $r$ parity check nodes.
-When a message $i=1,\dots,hn$ is included in a parity check $j=1,\dots,r$, there is an edge between the corresponding message node and parity-check node while the entry $H_{ji}$ of the associated parity-check matrix in this intersection is chosen randomly from $k=1,\dots,2^d-1$.
+Here, we describe the EC encoding procedure with LDPC codes connecting it to its storage requirements.
+We further use the bound of the previous section to quantify numerically the leakage and the storage needed for a specific secret key rate performance.
+We consider an EC scheme, where the encoder obtains a string $k^{hn}$ and computes the syndrome $\mathbf{H}k^{hn}=s^r$ where $\mathbf{H}$ is a $r \times hn$ parity-check matrix.
+In general, every element of the matrix belongs to the Galois field $k\in\mathcal{GF}=\{0,1,\dots,2^d-1\}$.
+More specifically, the matrix is a representation of a Tanner graph~\cite{ma_sim_one} with $hn$ message nodes and $r$ parity -check nodes.
+When a message $i=1,\dots,hn$ is included in a parity-check $j=1,\dots,r$, there is an edge between the corresponding message node and parity-check node while the entry $H_{ji}$ of the associated parity-check matrix in this intersection is chosen randomly from $k=1,\dots,2^d-1$.

 One then may calculate the corresponding code rate